mattoverby/mclccd/README.md

 ```

-Traversers can be used to walk down the BVH.
+### General BVH Traversal

+Apart from continuous and discrete collision detections, traversers can be used to walk down the BVH.
+Two functions need to be implemented in the derived class to determine if the branch should be traversed (intersectVolume) and to process the leaf (intersectObject).
+For example, a generic point-in-triangle traverser is implemented below:

 ```cpp
 class PointInTriangle : public mcl::BVHTraverse<double,2>